NishantRana99/Gett_Cancellation_Analysis/README.md

 2. Customer cancellations
 3. System rejections
 4. Orders failing before a driver is assigned
-5. These failures may be caused by long waiting times, high ETAs, driver shortages, or peak-hour demand.
+5. Long waiting times, high ETAs, driver shortages, or peak-hour demand may cause these failures.
 This project answers the following key questions:
 1. Why do orders fail?
 2. When do failures occur most frequently?